If you want to protect your networks and data centers from laptops and other mobile devices, network access control...

 A NAC supplicant is built into Windows XP and Vista, but most implementations rely on software of varying abilities purchased from third-party networking companies.

-That inconsistency has seen Symantec lead an effort to create a consistent, cost-effective alternative, allying with TippingPoint, Trapeze Networks, Extreme Networks, Identity Engines and Infoblox in a consortium called the
+That inconsistency has seen Symantec lead an effort to create a consistent, cost-effective alternative, allying with TippingPoint, Trapeze Networks, Extreme Networks, Identity Engines and Infoblox in a consortium called the Open Secure Edge Access Alliance to develop it.

 Working with Jon Oltsik, a senior analyst with Enterprise Strategy Group, and JANET/UKERNA, the group is building an open source 802.1x supplicant that will authenticate network devices before they are assigned IP addresses.